The sign out front said Phenix. It meant to say Phoenix but the O was out.

 Hey Amber, I’m Charlie.

 Thank you.
 I’ve never been wished happy birthday by an Australian before.

 Amber was too far away to hold a conversation with.
 That was the problem with bars and music.
 Unless the person was right next to you, talking was difficult.
-Harry liked talking.
+Charlie liked talking.
 He wasn’t alone anymore.

 Rebecca started speaking.
 Let’s go and play the arcade!